Isabella Gomez

-Biography

-In 2020, Gomez was awarded an Impact Award by the National Hispanic Media Coalition for her "Outstanding Performance in a Television Series" on the One Day at a Time reboot on Netflix and Pop.

 Early life

 Gomez was born in Medellín, Colombia, in 1998.
 Gomez began acting in commercials at the age of five.
 Her family later immigrated to Orlando, Florida, when she was ten years old.
 There, she received lessons from a vocal coach to help moderate her accent.
-In 2015, her family moved to Los Angeles to improve her ability to pursue an acting career.
+In 2015, her family moved to Los Angeles to pursue an acting career.

+Career

+In 2020, Gomez was awarded an Impact Award by the National Hispanic Media Coalition for her "Outstanding Performance in a Television Series" on the One Day at a Time reboot on Netflix and Pop.
+She went on to play the role of Alicia Gomez in Head of the Class, which was cancelled in 2021 after one season.
+In 2022, she was added to Season 10 of The Goldbergs as recurring character, Carmen.